emolr/graphql-tag-typescript-schema/README.md

 # graphql-tag Typescript Schema

-`graphql-tag-typescript-schema` plugin prints the merged schema as graphql-tag to be used with eg. Apollo Client.
+`graphql-tag-typescript-schema` plugin prints the merged schema as graphql-tag in a `.ts` to be used with eg. Apollo Client.
 If multiple schemas are provided, they will be merged and printed as one schema.

 > The `.ts` file exposes a JavaScript template literal tag that parses GraphQL query strings into the standard GraphQL AST.
 Make sure to have [graphql-tag](https://github.com/apollographql/graphql-tag) installed in the application you are using the output.